SAAS CUSTOMIZATION & API PARTNER MODEL

 Codebase and API documentation access

-2–3 sessions with engineering lead
+2–3 sessions with your engineering lead

 02